kyma-incubator/compass/docs/investigations/secure-auth-resolvers.md

 ### Case 1:

-Every object should has access to read information only about itself.
+Every object should be able to read information only about itself.
 We should restrict access to other objects of the same type, for example: runtime musn't read other runtime configuraion.
-We have two kind of such resolvers:
+We have two kinds of such resolvers:
 * `runtime(ID)` runtime should be able to only read about itself
 * `runtimes` - this data is limited for `RuntimeAgents` with `hasScopes` directive, so it's not our case.